lutrasdebtra/smap-coding-challenge/REPORT.md

 For the coding challenge, the underlying data is cleanly divided into users, and their corresponding consumption time points.

-Therefore, the simpliest model design is as follows:
+Therefore, the simplest model design is as follows:

 - UserData:
     - id:IntegerField